Chip-Biscuit/102-Dalmatians-PC-Controller-Support/README.md

 unzip the folder and put the contents into the games installation location next to ***pcdogs***.exe then the following instructions:

-Features full controller support, including right stick camera movement and switch puppies button (aren't present in the default configs of the game).
-Supports only Xbox controllers.

 This fix also includes Elisha's wrapper, which also fixes Widescreen resolution, and adds anti-aliasing and Anisotropic Filtering for smoother image. (can be turned off in dxwrapper.ini)

 Installation: